Who Is The Smartest Person Alive?

 Determining who is the smartest person alive is rather complex and in many cases subjective task.
 Most people know someone who is very intelligent, yet intelligence of that person probably could not fit into the same sentence with the top 100 most intelligent people alive.

 Additionally, most people didn’t even measure their IQ in whole lifetime.
+And while intelligence comes in various forms, measuring it is not straightforward at all.

 IQ vs EQ